 This means that when you choose a VPN, it’s definitely worth paying extra for premium services that seek to guarantee the fastest possible speeds.

-Both let users set up accounts and upload videos, but are heavily censored (and tend to prominently feature videos made by PRC leaders).
+Both let users set up accounts and upload videos, but are heavily censored (and tend to feature videos made by PRC leaders prominently).
 Still, they are better than nothing.
 And they aren’t alone.
 Tencent is another option, although its user base has been battered by a recent government crackdown on multiplayer gaming.

 Use technology to access the sites you love, wherever you are in China